 Sales playbooks are not only a helpful resource during the sales cycle.
 They can also have a larger impact on the entire sales organization.
-Here are some benefits for incorporating sales playbooks into your company:
+Here are some benefits of incorporating sales playbooks into your company.

 A playbook acts as a roadmap by giving a new hire an overall understanding of the sales cycle, conversation tips, and common objections.
 This benefits new sellers because it enhances the onboarding and training process, which means they can start selling quicker and more efficiently from the start.